Light-Wizzard/QtAppVeyor/README.md

  - :apple: [Apple](https://github.com/Light-Wizzard/QtAppVeyor/releases/download/continuous/QtAppVeyor.dmg)

-Windows (Tested on 7 and 10 let me know if 8 works): Download zip and extract it, and run the file QtAppVeyor.exe inside of the deploy folder.
+Windows (Tested on 7 and 10 let me know if 8 works): Download zip and extract it, and run the file QtAppVeyor.exe inside of the deploy AppDir folder.

 ## Development-Progress

 For more information see: [Wiki](https://github.com/Light-Wizzard/QtAppVeyor/wiki)

-This is a work in progress, please report any bugs, and comments.
+This is a work in progress, please report any bugs, and leave comments.

 ## Working-On